kvskeerthana/AI-Worksite-Manager/README.md

 ## **🚀 Conclusion**
 **AI Worksite Management** is a robust, end-to-end ServiceNow application that streamlines AI device tracking, request management, and operational workflows.
 It **leverages automation, security, and UI enhancements** to improve efficiency in managing AI-powered devices across worksites.

-Would you like to add deployment details or a demo section for GitHub? 😊